 So much of what characterises this time of year relies on an assumption there will be back-to-back happy family gatherings and the financial stability to fund festive extravagance.

-As we navigate the uncertainty of what the festive period holds, it may help to be mindful of how all the stresses and strains could impact on our mental health at Christmas.
+As we navigate all that the festive period holds, it may help to be mindful of how all the stresses and strains could impact on our mental health at Christmas.

-Popular causes of Christmas stress
+Common causes of Christmas stress:

 - Pressure on finances